levlaz/releases/README.md

 # releases
-Uses GitHub API to show feed of releases for a given project
+Uses GitHub API to show feed of releases for a given project.
+You can see a live version of releases in action [here](https://braindump.pw).

 ## Preview